stephaniele/notebuddy/README.md

 python3 server.py
 ```

-All up to date and ready to be graded!
+Everything up to date and ready to be graded!